-You see something original online that someone has created, by sharing it you instigate a conversation which revolves around not only the creator but you finding the material.
+You see something original online that someone has created, by sharing it you instigate a conversation which revolves around not only the creator but you find the material.

-To me, it seems that I’m gaining something by finding the material without any of the labor of creation.
+To me, it seems that I’m gaining something by finding the material without any of the labour of creation.

-However there is in fact a labor which is rather costly; the labor of time.
+However, there is in fact a labour which is rather costly; the labour of time.

 It then becomes a part of my own virtual identity with others interacting with the media, via my distribution using social media – much of the glory without any of the work.

-By gaining praise in this way many of us may get the emotional fulfillment of success without actually achieving anything.
+By gaining praise in this way many of us may get the emotional fulfilment of success without actually achieving anything.

-It follows the same line of thinking in the article about Sharing ones goals.
+It follows the same line of thinking in the article about Sharing one’s goals.
 By sharing goals and getting praise we are less likely to achieve them as we have already gained the praise and satisfaction without even beginning to work towards them.
-We feel we are moving forward but in fact you’re staying still, or rather going backward.
+We feel we are moving forward but in fact, you’re staying still, or rather going backwards.